Skomer: History

 There is evidence of human occupation—field boundaries and settlement remains—dating back to the Iron Age.

 The Skomer Island Project, run jointly by the Royal Commission for Ancient and Historical Monuments in Wales (RCAHMW) with archaeologists from the University of Sheffield and Cardiff University, started in 2011, investigates the island's prehistoric communities.
 Airborne laser scanning together with ground excavations continued in 2016 and established that human settlement dates back 5,000 years.
 Rabbits were introduced in the 14th century and their burrows and grazing have had a profound effect on the island landscape.

 It was last permanently inhabited by the Codd family (all year round) in 1950.
 After the Second World War, the owner had offered the West Wales Field Society, now The Wildlife Trust of South and West Wales, the opportunity to make a survey of Skomer which was accepted and Skomer opened for visitors from April 1946.
 The farm buildings in the centre of the island, now housing visitor accommodation, were refurbished in 2005.
 Skomer was featured in the BBC TV documentary Coast in Episode 4 of Series 5 (first aired August 2010).

 David Saunders MBE was in 1960 the first warden of Skomer.
+In 1963, the Look at Life documentary series featured Skomer and its nature, and Saunders' role as warden and his home life with his wife and family.

 Wildlife

 Skomer is best known for its large breeding seabird population, including Manx shearwaters, guillemots, razorbills, great cormorants, black-legged kittiwakes, Atlantic puffins, European storm-petrels, common shags, Eurasian oystercatchers and gulls, as well as birds of prey including short-eared owls, common kestrels and peregrine falcons.
 The island is also home to grey seals, common toads, slow-worms, a breeding population of glow-worms and a variety of wildflowers.
-Harbour porpoises occur in the surrounding waters.
+Harbour porpoises and Common dolphins regularly occur in the surrounding waters.
 The Skomer vole, a subspecies of bank vole, is endemic to the island.

 Atlantic puffin

-There are around 10,000 breeding pairs of puffins on Skomer and Skokholm Islands, making them one of the most important puffin colonies in Britain.
-They arrive in mid-April to nest in burrows, many of which have been dug by the island's large rabbit population.
+There are around 43,000 puffins on Skomer Island, making it one of the most important puffin colonies in Britain.
+They arrive in mid-April to nest in burrows, many of which were originally dug by the island's large rabbit population.
 The last puffins leave the island by the second or third week in July.
 They feed mainly on small fish and sand eels; often puffins can be seen with up to a dozen small eels in their beaks.

 After a period of declining numbers between the 1950s and 1970s, the size of the colony is growing again at 1–2% a year (as of 2006).
 By 2004, there were numerous puffin burrows on the island and adults flying back with food run across the walkways oblivious to the tourists.
 A 2019 survey estimated a population of 24,108 birds, and in 2020 this had increased to 34,796 birds.
+The figure in 2025 was 43,626 birds.